-Welcome to the “Hello, world!” -article series for LEDE.
+Welcome to the “Hello, world!” -article series for OpenWrt.
 This article series walks you through the basics of developing new software for your router.
 We will start with an extremely simple application that does (almost) nothing, and slowly evolve it throughout the series.
-Each individual chapter in this series will introduce an additional concept, and once you've gone through all the chapters, you should feel much more comfortable foraging into the world of LEDE development.
+Each individual chapter in this series will introduce an additional concept, and once you've gone through all the chapters, you should feel much more comfortable foraging into the world of OpenWrt development.

 All the source code example files in this series are written in the C programming language.
 While the outlining concepts i.e. creating new packages, specifying source code location, using build tools and creating installable packages are applicable to any other programming language as well, explicit examples for other programming languages besides C are not provided.